pb03/modular-css-guide/README.md

 #### Avoid `margin-top` and give `margin-bottom`
 Unlike horizontal margins, vertical margins do collapse.
 To avoid this, it's a good idea to always give margin in one direction.
-Choosing the one with the most use cases, good to go with `margin-bottom`.
+Choosing one with the most use cases, good to go with `margin-bottom`.